ibm-cloud-docs/openwhisk/actions_javascript.md

 {: #webpack_javascript}
 {: #openwhisk_js_webpack_action}

-If packaging the action as a zip includes too many unnecessary files or if you need a faster deployment, you can write the minimal code into a single `.js` file that includes dependencies.
+If packaging the action as a .zip includes too many unnecessary files or if you need a faster deployment, you can write the minimal code into a single `.js` file that includes dependencies.
 {: shortdesc}

 You can package an action by using a JavaScript module bundler such as [webpack ![External link icon](../icons/launch-glyph.svg "External link icon")](https://webpack.js.org/concepts/).
 When `webpack` processes your code, it recursively builds a dependency graph that includes every module that your action needs.

-1. Save the following code in a file named `package.json`. `webpack` is added as a development depency.
+1. Save the following code in a file named `package.json`. `webpack` is added as a development dependency.

     ```json
     {